bitfocus/companion-module-panasonic-kairos/companion/HELP.md

 **Available commands in this module**

-### Master transition control
-* execute auto transition for selected SCENE
-* execute cut transition for selected SCENE

-### Individual transition control
+###  Transition control
-* set next transition for LAYER
-* execute auto transition for selected TRANSITION of LAYER
+* execute auto transition for selected SCENE or LAYER
-* execute cut transition for selected TRANSITION of LAYER
+* execute cut transition for selected SCENE or LAYER

 ### Layer source assignment
-* set sourceA for LAYER of SCENE
+* set sourceA (PGM) for LAYER of SCENE
-* set sourceB for LAYER of SCENE
+* set sourceB (PVW) for LAYER of SCENE (if avaliable)

 ### Snapshot control
-* trigger snapshot of SCENE
+* trigger snapshot

 ### AUX source assignment
 * set source for selected AUX, only possible when sources assigned to an AUX